 - Description of Compound to understand lending and borrowing.

-- What is MakerDAO and its DAI token to understand stablecoins
+- What are MakerDAO and its DAI token to understand stablecoins?

 - What is Yearn Finance to understand yield farming.

 - Finally, if you are completely new to crypto, you need to understand Ethereum which is what makes all this magic happen.

 At a very minimum read the article on Uniswap if your memory of these concepts is flaky.